prometheus/docs/content/blog/2019-10-08-remote-read-meets-streaming.md

 ![Remote read and write architecture](/assets/blog/2019-10-08/remote_integrations.png)

 Both methods are using HTTP with messages encoded with [protobufs](https://github.com/protocolbuffers/protobuf).
-Both request and response for both methods are compressed using [snappy](https://github.com/google/snappy).
+The request and response for both methods are compressed using [snappy](https://github.com/google/snappy).

 ### Remote Write

 This is the most popular way to replicate Prometheus data into 3rd party system.
-In this mode, Prometheus streams samples, by periodically sending a batch of those to the given endpoint.
+In this mode, Prometheus streams samples, by periodically sending a batch of samples to the given endpoint.

 Remote read was recently improved massively in March with [WAL-based remote read](https://grafana.com/blog/2019/03/25/whats-new-in-prometheus-2.8-wal-based-remote-write/) which improved the reliability and resource consumption.
 It is also worth to note that Write is supported by almost all 3rd